huggingface/datatrove/README.md

     └── stats.json ⟵ global stats from all tasks
 ```
 </details>

+### Colorization
+Log messages support colorization.
+By default, colorization will be auto detected for console messages and disabled for log files (logs/task_XXXXX.log).
+To explicitly enable or disable colorization, you may set the following environment variables:
+- `DATATROVE_COLORIZE_LOGS` "1" to add ANSI colors to console log messages and "0" to disable colorization.
+- `DATATROVE_COLORIZE_LOG_FILES` set to "1" to add ANSI colors to log messages saved to logs/task_XXXXX.log.

 ## DataFolder / paths
 Datatrove supports a wide variety of input/output sources through [fsspec](https://filesystem-spec.readthedocs.io/en/latest/).